-Phase 1 of 'Explore your Universe: Atoms to Astrophysics' has been running over the past two years and has been a great success.
-156,880 children and adults have taken part at ten science and discovery centres and two STFC facilities over the past year.
-Over 50,000 participants met space scientists, physicists, engineers and technicians with their families or schools discussing all sorts of science topics as well as how they got into their careers.
+Phase 1 of 'Explore your Universe: Atoms to Astrophysics' ran for 2 years from 2012 - 2014 and was a great success.
+156,880 children and adults took part at ten science and discovery centres and two STFC facilities.
+Over 45,852 participants met a space scientist, physicist or engineer discussing all sorts of science topics as well as how they got into their careers.

 The Phase 1 programme was developed by ASDC in partnership with experts from the National Space Centre and Jodrell Bank.
 Scientists and engineers from STFC facilities and UK universities were also involved, ensuring the quality of the science.
 Central to the programme is an exceptional set of equipment and informal learning resources which have now been well tested, fine tuned and fully evaluated.